marcusgia2505/classsExGameInstructions/docs/Develop.rst

 New game
 ---------
-This creates a new game.
+Clicking on *new game* creates a new game.
 A standard new game is always a single-choice question with four possible answers.
 Before you can edit the game, classEx takes you to the :ref:`Develop:Game settings` of the created game were you have to provide a title.
 You have to select a language and to choose whether the game should be public or private.
 Once you are done, click on *save* to create the game. classEx automatically takes you to editing mode where you can proceed designing the game.

 Parameter